SilverAndJade/comfyui-silver-nodes/README.md

 3. Choose split mode based on how your prompts are formatted
 4. Set action to "increment" to use a different prompt each run
 5. Connect the text output to your prompt input

-### Memory-Efficient Batch Processing

-1. Add the Silver Batch VAE Decoder after your VAE-using nodes
-2. Set an appropriate batch size based on your VRAM
-3. Connect to downstream image processing nodes

 ## Contributing